Updated: May 31

 Mornings are usually hectic - kids, lunches, babysitter - you know how THAT goes.

-Sooo, to make sure that you're primed for success, set aside at least half-hour every night to set a loose agenda for the following day.
-It doesn't have to be perfect, but trust me, it will keep you on track and more importantly, on your game.
+To make sure this isn't you, set aside at least half-hour every night to set a loose agenda for the following day.
+It doesn't have to be perfect, but trust me, it will keep you on track and ahead of the game.

 Other things you can do: